Children With Lyme Disease: Delays and Challenges

 Why Diagnosis Is Often Delayed

-Parents reported that their children experienced a broad range of physical, cognitive, neurologic, and psychological symptoms.
+Parents reported that their children experienced a broad and evolving range of physical, cognitive, neurologic, and psychological symptoms.

 Clinical Takeaway

-Greater awareness of these patterns may help reduce delays in diagnosis and improve outcomes for affected children and their families.
+Greater awareness and family-centered communication may help reduce diagnostic delays and improve the experiences of children with Lyme disease and their families.

 Dr. Daniel Cameron, MD, MPH